tobalo/gogent/README.md

 1. Log messages are published to `agent.technical.support` subject
 2. Agent subscribes to messages and formats them for LLM processing
-3. Gemini API analyzes the log content using gemini-1.5-flash-8b model
+3. Selected LLM provider analyzes the log content
 4. Analysis results are sent back through NATS if reply subject exists
 5. Messages are persisted in `AGENT_STREAM` with `AGENT_CONSUMER` subscription
 6. Both original logs and AI analysis are stored in SQLite database